bogdan/datagrid/Readme.md

 * filters that will be used to filter data
 * columns that should be displayed and sortable(if possible)

+### Working grid example

+In order to create a grid:

 ``` ruby